Lothiraldan/saltpad/README.rst

                 try_files $uri /index.html;
         }
     }

-Warning, this nginx configuration IS NOT SUITABLE for production, for configuring a ssl enabled site with nginx or apache, you can use the excellent `Mozilla SSL Configuration Generator`_.
-Configuring a website in a secure manner is a job by itself, please ask the more qualified person to do it.

 You can put this configuration and replace the content of the file "/etc/nginx/sites-enabled/default" or ask your system administrator to configure Nginx or Apache.

 Now reload the webserver: